sambo4873/jss7-attack-simulator/README.md

 This project is part of an ongoing Master Thesis at NTNU Gjøvik, Norway.

+The simulator supports two modes:

+* Simple mode: Used to demonstrate some SS7 attacks.
+* Complex mode: Includes a full network simulation containing 3 operators where one of the subscribers in is the victim of attacks by an adversary with access to the SS7 network.
+  In this mode several nodes communicate using 13 standard procedures per the MAP standard.
+After a mercy period there will be launched attacks against the VIP subscriber with the goal of obtaining the subscribers location and intercept SMS originally sent to the subscriber.

 ## License

 SS7 Attack Simulator is licensed under the Free Open Source [GNU Affero GPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html).